• Skip to primary navigation

 There has also been a stark warning about individuals or companies giving advice about investing in cryptocurrency.
 Since typical financial advisory regulations don’t extend to crypto, the NCET may view this part of the realm under crypto crime.

-As an extension of three already-established organizations (the DoJ’s anti money laundering and asset recovery group, computer crime and intellectual property section, law enforcement offices and attorneys offices), it’s clear that the pooled resources are intended to extend past current reach.
+As an extension of three already-established organisations (the DoJ’s anti money laundering and asset recovery group, computer crime and intellectual property section, law enforcement offices and attorneys offices), it’s clear that the pooled resources are intended to extend past current reach.

 With a huge recent investigation and $300 million fine for Robinhood for non-compliance of cryptocurrency regulations, it’s become far more pressing for companies to ensure that they follow the frameworks.